Over the past 20 years I've taught countless art and arts related

 University College, to 10 foot tall puppet workshops, to creative writing

 and poetry, and so on.
 I'm an adaptable and resourceful teacher who's

 committed to supporting the artist in the students I work with.
-I offered a

 I think in some ways that you can't really teach art, but you can certainly